 Unique Aspects of Virginia’s Reckless Driving Laws:

 - Lack of evidence: The prosecution needs to establish, without a shadow of a doubt, that you were driving recklessly.
-If the prosecution does not have enough evidence to prove this, you may be acquitted.
+If the trial does not have enough evidence to prove this, you may be acquitted.

 - Faulty equipment: If your speedometer is malfunctioning, you could argue that you didn’t know you were speeding.